 Learn about how the IRS treats cryptocurrency transactions.
-We explain what counts as crypto, tax rules, and when to check the cryptocurrency box on Form 1040.
+We explain what counts as cryptocurrency, tax rules, and when to check the cryptocurrency box on Form 1040.

 Since Bitcoin debuted as the first established cryptocurrency in 2009, many more emerged, including Litecoin, Ethereum, and Ripple.
-With the rise in cryptocurrency popularity came questions as to how transactions dealing with cryptocurrency are taxed by the IRS.
+With the rise in cryptocurrency popularity came questions as to how the IRS will deal with these transactions.

 What exactly are cryptocurrencies?